 HOI Scholarship Program

 Grace raises funds each year to support the education of children in the Agalta Valley through our HOI partnership.
 HOI annually educates nearly 415 kindergarten, elementary, and middle school students from over 30 villages.
-Grace has supported anywhere from 9 to 21 students for the last 19 years through funds that include proceeds from a silent auction and individual gifts.
+Grace has supported anywhere from 9 to 21 students since 1991 through funds that include proceeds from a silent auction and individual gifts.
 Grace’s support helps pay the tuition of students, provide them with scholarship opportunities to attend HOI partner high schools, and pay for all their school supplies.
 Contact: Judy Riekse

 Grace supports the ministry of Pastor Selvin Elvir at Rancho El Paraiso/Olancho.
 Pastor Selvin provides pastoral services to all of the villages in HOI's sphere of Influence.
-Grace has helped sponsor Pastor Selvin for the last four years.
+Grace has helped sponsor Pastor Selvin since 2016.

 Clementina’s Kitchen is run by Clementina Martinez Lizardo, a woman about 85 years old who has dedicated most of her adult life to feeding children from poor families in their place of residence in Cane, La Paz .
 Clementina shares how she decided to start her work in this way: "I was a first grade teacher and several times looked at children collapsed suddenly and did not know what was happening.
 I started to ask what was going on and ended up discovering it was because there were days without food came because their families could not afford."
 Grace offers financial support for this important ministry.

 Image already added